DCS-OpenSource/NavDataPlugin/README.md

 # Caffeine Simulations Nav Info System
- Code to dynamically fetch data from DCS for airports, and filter for easy use
+A small drop in "API" to dynamically pull data from DCS for airport information

+## Data included